 Perhaps the greatest risk, however, is the potential for people to delay or stop traditional medical treatment in favor of an alternative therapy.
 Illnesses such as diabetes and cancer require the care of a doctor.
 Relying entirely on alternative therapies for any serious chronic or acute conditions can jeopardize a child's health.

-If you want to try alternative medicine for your child, you should first talk with your doctor or pharmacist to make sure it is not dangerous and will not conflict with any traditional care your child receives.
-Your doctor also can give you information about treatment options and perhaps recommend a reputable specialist.
+If you want to try CAM for your child, talk with your doctor or pharmacist to make sure it is safe and will not conflict with any traditional care your child receives.
+Your doctor also can give you information about treatment options and perhaps recommend a reputable practitioner.

-By coordinating alternative and traditional care, you don't have to choose between them.
+By coordinating complementary approaches with traditional care, you don't have to choose between them.
 Instead, you can get the best of both.

-Reviewed by: Steven Dowshen, MD
+Reviewed by: Mary L. Gavin, MD